preston-evans98/zebra-btc/README.md

 Zebra-BTC is a fork of [Zebra](https://zebra.zfnd.org/) the Zcash Foundation's implementation of the Zcash protocol.
 Zebra-BTC aims to be a performant, consensus compatible implementation of the Bitcoin Protocol.
 It is developed as part of the ongoing [Bitcoin Warp](https://bitcoinwarp.com/doc/warpd/index.html) project.

+## Roadmap

+1. Convert existing Zebra-network from Zcash to Bitcoin (done - compliant up to Protocol Version 70013)
+1. Convert existing Zebra-chain (block, tx, etc.) from Zcash to Bitcoin (in-progress)
+1. Convert existing Zebra-consensus from Zcash to Bitcoin (not started)
+1. Replace zebra-script with an external library (libbitcoin-kernel)
+1. Implement missing features including mempool and zebra-script

 ## Alpha Releases

 As we work towards our first Alpha release, here are the goals we aim to achieve: